Natural language programming: Contribution of natural-language programs to machine knowledge

 An ontology class is a natural-language program that is not a concept in the sense as humans use concepts.
 Concepts in an NLP are examples (samples) of generic human concepts.
 Each sentence in a natural-language program is either (1) stating a relationship in a world model or (2) carries out an action in the environment or (3) carries out a computational procedure or (4) invokes an answering mechanism in response to a question.

 A set of NLP sentences, with associated ontology defined, can also be used as a pseudo code that does not provide the details in any underlying high level programming language.
 In such an application the sentences used become high level abstractions (conceptualisations) of computing procedures that are computer language and machine independent.

+AI in natural language programming

+Researchers have started to experiment with natural language programming environments that use plain language prompts and then use AI (specifically large language models) to turn natural language into formal code.
+For example Spatial Pixel created a natural language programming environment to turn natural language into P5.js code through OpenAI's API.
+In 2021 OpenAI developed a natural language programming environment for their programming large language model called Codex.